South African Border War: Legality of South West Africa, 1946–1960

 In Pretoria, right-wing politicians reacted with outrage at what they perceived as unwarranted UN interference in the South West Africa affair.
 The National Party dismissed the UN as unfit to meddle with South Africa's policies or discuss its administration of the mandate.
 One National Party speaker, Eric Louw, demanded that South West Africa be annexed unilaterally.
 During the South African general election, 1948, the National Party was swept into power, newly appointed Prime Minister Daniel Malan prepared to adopt a more aggressive stance concerning annexation, and Louw was named ambassador to the UN.
 During an address in Windhoek, Malan reiterated his party's position that South Africa would annex the mandate before surrendering it to an international trusteeship.
 The following year a formal statement was issued to the General Assembly which proclaimed that South Africa had no intention of complying with trusteeship, nor was it obligated to release new information or reports pertaining to its administration.
 Simultaneously, the South West Africa Affairs Administration Act, 1949, was passed by South African parliament.
 The new legislation gave white South West Africans parliamentary representation and the same political rights as white South Africans.

 The UN General Assembly responded by deferring to the International Court of Justice (ICJ), which was to issue an advisory opinion on the international status of South West Africa.
-The ICJ ruled that South West Africa was still being governed as a mandate; hence, South Africa was not legally obligated to surrender it to the UN trusteeship system if it did not recognise the mandate system had lapsed, conversely, however, it was still bound by the provisions of the original mandate.
-Adherence to these provisions meant South Africa was not empowered to unilaterally modify the international status of South West Africa.
+The ICJ ruled that South West Africa was still being governed as a mandate; hence, South Africa was not legally obligated to surrender it to the UN trusteeship system if it did not recognise the mandate system had lapsed.
+Conversely, however, it was still bound by the provisions of the original mandate.
+Adherence to the original mandate meant South Africa could not unilaterally modify the international status of South West Africa.
 Malan and his government rejected the court's opinion as irrelevant.
 The UN formed a Committee on South West Africa, which issued its own independent reports regarding the administration and development of that territory.
 The Committee's reports became increasingly scathing of South African officials when the National Party imposed its harsh system of racial segregation and stratification—apartheid—on South West Africa.